 No mother who has just given birth expects to endure a uterine rupture.
 In today’s society, you would think that such serious medical conditions would be avoidable and easily treatable.
 But when you have healthcare providers who fail to notice the signs and symptoms of uterine rupture before it happens, serious injury can occur.

 If your uterus ruptured and you believe your healthcare provider’s negligence may be the cause, a birth injury lawyer may be able to help you hold them accountable.
 Continue reading to learn more about what causes uterine rupture and when filing a personal injury lawsuit may be in your best interests.
-Wilt and Thompson, PLLC, is available to answer your questions.
+Wilt and Associates, PLLC, is available to answer your questions.

 What Causes Uterine Rupture